 Veritas is Latin for truth.
 When I founded Veritas, I wanted truth and transparency to be at the core of every client experience.
 This simple philosophy is what has made Veritas one of the premiere art appraisal & consultation firms in the US.

-The art world is a fascinating combination of the past, the present and the future.
+The art world is a fascinating combination of the past, the present, and the future.
 While this eclectic blend gives it a unique position in the business world, it can also create a sense of obscurity for even the most seasoned collector.
-We strive to dispel any obscurity through clarity in our busineszs practices.
-As art experts, we will always retain a healthy curiosity and respect for the object; but as art professionals our priority will always be the clients.
+We strive to dispel any obscurity through clarity in our business practices.
+As art experts, we will always retain a healthy curiosity and respect for the object; but as art professionals, our priority will always be the clients.
 My Father’s love of history and my Mother’s creative talents fostered my passion for Art History.
-Here at Veritas we look forward to maximizing our passions and knowledge to the fullest extent while maintaining the integrity of our core philosophy – truth.
+Here at Veritas, we look forward to maximizing our passions and knowledge to the fullest extent while maintaining the integrity of our core philosophy – truth.
 Thank you for the opportunity to work with you.

 Carrie D. Laverick